Sidstumple/cmd-touch/README.md

 // Register Curriculum and make it available in the backend Curriculum.register();
 ```
-To send it to a page:
+To send it to a page create a new .js file in `routes/views`:
 ```javascript
 var keystone = require('keystone');